Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Dynamical equations

 Moreover, we define the two-point correlation function $\Delta_{ij}$ as follows:\

-When $\Delta_{ij} \neq 0$, the system lies in the BBR regime, reflecting the presence of nontrivial correlations.
-In contrast, $\Delta_{ij} = 0$ corresponds to the MF regime, where the system evolves within the eigenstates of the relevant observable \cite{P33}.
-Equivalently, vanishing variance or covariance indicates that the observable coincides with its mean value, signifying an eigenstate of the system.
-In typical experimental setups \cite{large_N1, large_N2}, a large number of particles are trapped.
-By incorporating both first- and second-order moments in the large-$N$ limit, the system dynamics can be constructed as:
+Since Wick’s theorem \cite{chakrabarti1996quantum} allows higher-order moments to be factorized, we truncate the third-order moments in terms of the first- and second-order moments in Eq. (\ref{higherarchy}).
+For large $N$, with $\Delta_{ij} \sim N^{-1}$ and $r$-th cumulants $\sim N^{-(r-1)}$, higher-order correlations become negligible.
+Moreover, $\Delta_{ij}(t)$ relaxes over time.
+Hence, the BBGKY hierarchy effectively truncates to the BBR level \cite{split_correlation,anglin2001dynamics}, as detailed in Appendix \ref{molecule}.

-When only individual fluctuations ($\Delta^0_{ii}$) or pairwise correlations ($\Delta^0_{ij}$) are present, the relaxation times can either increase or decrease relative to MF values, depending on the specific configuration and interplay of correlations.
-It is a closed system because the total number of particles ($\dot{N}=0$) is conserved, as shown in Appendix \ref{closed}.
+When $\Delta_{ij} \neq 0$, the system lies in the beyond-MF (BBR) regime, reflecting the presence of nontrivial correlations.
+In contrast, $\Delta_{ij} = 0$ corresponds to the MF regime, where the system evolves within the eigenstates of the relevant observable \cite{P33}, and no correlations are present.
+Equivalently, vanishing variance or covariance indicates that the observable coincides with its mean value, signifying that it is an eigenstate of the system.
+By incorporating both first- and second-order moments in the large-$N$ limit, the system dynamics can be constructed as \cite{mukherjee2025relaxation}: